• Skip to primary navigation

 I recommend making this Amish macaroni salad at least a day before you are planning to serve it.

-Having the dressing mixed with the pasta overnight allows the flavors to incorporate into the macaroni, giving you a greater depth of flavor throughout the whole dish.
+Having the dressing mixed with the pasta overnight allows the flavors to be incorporated into the macaroni, giving you a greater depth of flavor throughout the whole dish.

 Anytime that I am serving guests, I try to work ahead on food prep as much as possible to avoid the stress of last-minute demands.
 So it's great to have dishes that can be prepared in advance without sacrificing flavor or texture.